maroulb/P3Pscan/README.md

     -u URL: test a single URL
     file: test a list of URLs from a textfile

-The provide text file must contain a list of URLs, one per line.
+The provided text file must contain a list of URLs, one per line.
 See the _testlist_ folder for examples.

 ### Usage multi thread version (P3PscanMT.py)